Online vs In-Person California Guard Card Training: Which Is Best?

 • Childcare or other scheduling costs tied to fixed class times

 Online training eliminates all of those variables.
 You study when it is convenient for you, from wherever you are.
-For many first-time applicants, especially those who are already working or have family responsibilities, online training is the more affordable choice overall, not just on paper.
+For many security guards in California, especially those who are already working or have family responsibilities, online training is the more affordable choice overall, not just on paper.

 National IPS also offers flexible payment options so the cost of training does not become a barrier to getting licensed.